rails/rails/guides/source/routing.md

 Customizing Resourceful Routes
 ------------------------------

-While the default routes and helpers generated by +resources :posts+ will usually serve you well, you may want to customize them in some way.
+While the default routes and helpers generated by `resources :posts` will usually serve you well, you may want to customize them in some way.
 Rails allows you to customize virtually any generic part of the resourceful helpers.

 ### Specifying a Controller to Use

-The +:controller+ option lets you explicitly specify a controller to use for the resource.
+The `:controller` option lets you explicitly specify a controller to use for the resource.
 For example:

 ```ruby
 resources :photos, :controller => "images"
 ```

-will recognize incoming paths beginning with +/photos+ but route to the +Images+ controller:
+will recognize incoming paths beginning with `/photos` but route to the `Images` controller:

 |_.HTTP Verb |_.Path           |_.action |_.named helper        |
 |GET         |/photos          |index    | photos_path          |